swyxio/brain/2022 - Archive/Talk - End of Localhost Infobip Shift.md

 	- bootstrapping: new machine
 	- control: locking down what devs do
 	- one solution that has all 3
+	- access - 2k machine for AI SOTA. get it down to 200 chromebook.
 - Reason 3 - cloud eating outer loop vs inner loop
 	- deploy previews - netlify, vercel, heroku - useful?
 	- CI/CD - done deal (jenkins, circleci)